 Mozart grew up in Salzburg, where serenades – music for outdoor entertainment – were a way of life, and so he composed a great many of them.
 (Once he moved to Vienna, the serenades all but stopped, although it was in Vienna that he wrote his most famous serenade, Eine kleine Nachtmusik.)
-The brilliantly crafted and very entertaining Serenata notturna – literally a night-time serenade –
+The brilliantly crafted and very entertaining Serenata notturna – literally a night-time serenade – was composed in 1776.

 It’s been argued that Mendelssohn at 17 was an even better composer than Mozart at the same age.
 This is on the strength of two masterpieces: his Octet and the overture to A Midsummer Night’s Dream from 1826.
 And when he returned to Shakespeare’s play 17 years later to write more music he proved he’d lost none of his touch.